 Delaunay tetrahedral decomposition

 A 3D mesh can be sub-divided into a set of tetrahedral elements following the process of tetrahedralization utilizing Delaunay Triangulation.
 This is done by given points P that are the mesh’s vertices and a collection of points inside its volume.
-In order for a tetrahedral mesh DT(P) to be generated it needs to meet the following circumstance: “no point in P is inside the circumscribed sphere of any tetrahedra in DT(P)” [28]
+In order for a tetrahedral mesh DT(P) to be generated, it needs to meet the following circumstance: “no point in P is inside the circumscribed sphere of any tetrahedra in DT(P)” [28]